 - Sinks Canyon State Park – a geographical wonder where river water seeps into caves creating a water pool

-- Enjoy Lander Live – free top-name music concerts
+- Enjoy Lander Live – top-name music concerts

 - Sip cold beers from Lander Brewing Co. – Cowfish Restaurant and Lander Bar